gavv/gavv.github.io/content/articles/011-new-network-transport.md

 ## Intro

-Last few years I was working on [Roc](https://roc-project.github.io/), an open-source toolkit for real-time media streaming over the network.
+Last few years I was working on [Roc Toolkit](https://roc-streaming.org/), an open-source solution for real-time media streaming over the network.
 Due to lack of free time, we postponed release several times, but now it's almost ready.
 This article is, inter alia, some kind of a pre-release announcement.

-You can read more about the project [here](https://roc-project.github.io/roc/docs/about_project.html).
+You can read more about the project [here](https://roc-streaming.org/toolkit/docs/about_project.html).
 The project scope is quite wide.
 It provides a general-purpose library and tools that can be used in numerous use-cases.
 However, to start with something feasible and practical, we decided to focus the first few releases on the home audio use-case.

 Other tools exist that solve the same or similar tasks, including built-in PulseAudio transports.
 However, they usually don't provide a good service quality when the latency is not high (I've tested latencies from 100 to 300 ms so far) and the network is not reliable (in particular on Wi-Fi).
 This is the use-case where Roc can help you.